thadguidry/respec/Developers-Guide.md

 npm install
 ```

-Now you can start the development servers:
+Now you can start the local development servers:

 ```Bash
 npm start
 ```

-That will start up "karma" and a local web server for you.
+That will start up "[Karma](https://karma-runner.github.io/latest/index.html)" and a local http server for you.

 Open the url given (usually http://127.0.0.1:5000).
 And go to "examples".